Koon-Kiat/Ocean-Sweepers/README.md

 - **Randomized Movement**: Randomly selects from a pool of strategies
 - **Composite Movement**: Combines multiple strategies with weighted influence

-All strategies are composable through the Strategy and Decorator patterns, enabling complex behaviors from simpler components.
+All strategies are composable through the Strategy and Composite patterns, enabling complex behaviors from simpler components.

 ## Installation